mohdjami/url-manager/README.md

 # Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-# Nextjs-authentication
+# URL SHORTENER

-SignIn and SignUp page with Nextjs , Prisma , Supabase, Next-auth and Shadcn library

-> > > > > > > cc65e89baa74eb05dc7bbfd53dbcc8b22c225313

-Add edit and delete functionality
-Add link to the url
+Created a url shortener to shorten the long url Blazingly fast.
-fix clicks